 'Leftover diluted coffee can create a liquid plant fertilizer, too.
 Simply mix two cups of brewed coffee grounds with five gallons of water in a bucket overnight.'

 How to make compost with used coffee grounds

-If you are investigating how to make compost, add coffee grounds to your ingredients.
+If you are investigating how to make compost, the experts recommend adding coffee grounds to your ingredients.

 ‘Greens' are nitrogen-rich materials that are used by microorganisms in the soil for their growth and reproduction, and 'browns' are carbon-rich materials used to feed microorganisms and give them energy.